ChainAgnostic/caip-extended/README.md

 # References

-- `ChainAgnostic/caip-js`: This project referenced some code and took inspiration from `caip-js` published under the MIT License, and is in many ways an extension and improvement over that package.
+- `ChainAgnostic/caip-js`: This project referenced some code and took inspiration from `caip-js` published under the MIT License, and is in many ways a per-chain-packaged extension of that toolchain into each supported namespace.
+The initial work was completed by @Sneh1999 as part of a bounty through [Learnweb3.io](https://learnweb3.io), and the repo and libraries are now maintained by CASA.

 # License